marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 If you need to log on your VMs from the Internet you must go through a gate machine: **gate.cloudveneto.it**.

-When your account on the cloud is created you also got access to the gate.
-Contact support@cloudveneto.it in case of problems with this account.
+When your account on the cloud is created, credentials for accessing such gate are sent to you.
+Contact support@cloudveneto.it in case of problems with this credentials.

 ..
 NOTE ::

-    Projects that get their private network on the subnet 10.64.0.0/16 are peculiar: the VMs can be accessed from the INFN-Padova or INFN-Legnaro Local Area Networks (LANs).
-Those projects are created mostly for INFN users.
+    Projects created (mostly) for INFN users get their private network on a 10.64.x.y address.
+The VMs on these networks can be accessed directly from the INFN-Padova or INFN-Legnaro Local Area Networks (LANs).

 Assuming that